junhypark/Tomato/README.md

 * If you are using ```Anaconda``` Environemnt, please install torch using **conda**, not pip command

-> If you already installed "torch, torchvision, torchaudio" via pip, please uninstall and download via conda
+> If you already installed *torch, torchvision, torchaudio* via pip, please uninstall and download via conda

             pip uninstall torch torchvision torchaudio
             conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 -c pytorch

 > ### We recommed you to use Anaconda Environment

-* Via Anaconda, please use "runconda.sh", the example is below
+* Via Anaconda, please use *runconda.sh*, the example is below

 ![image](https://github.com/junhypark/Tomato/assets/58024443/fa7324b4-2c7d-4090-af24-1677de5583a1)